Video Creation Process

 failedProcessing failedAn error occurred during processing

-Once a project is exported to a clip, the clip goes through a series of statuses that reflect its progress.
-The Get Clip Info API should be called repeatedly to monitor these statuses.
-The lifecycle ends when the status reaches completed, indicating that the video is fully processed and ready for use.
+After exporting a project, poll the Get Clip Info API repeatedly to monitor clip progress.
+The lifecycle ends when the status reaches completed, indicating the video is fully processed and ready for download or viewing.